rust-lang-ua/rustcamp/3_ecosystem/3_2_macro/README.md

 Task 3.2: Declarative and procedural macros
 ===========================================

-📚 [Rust]⏱0.25h provides strong and convenient built-in capabilities for code generation in a form of 📰 [macros][1]⏱0.75h.
+🏠 [Rust] provides strong and convenient built-in capabilities for code generation in a form of 📰 [macros][1]⏱0.75h.

 > The term macro refers to a family of features in Rust: _declarative_ macros with `macro_rules!` and three kinds of _procedural_ macros:
 > - Custom `#[derive]` macros that specify code added with the `derive` attribute used on structs and enums